Philip McRae

-Philip Christopher "Phil" McRae (born March 15, 1990) is an American former professional ice hockey player who last played for Orli Znojmo in the Austrian Hockey League (EBEL).
+Philip Christopher McRae (born March 15, 1990) is an American former professional ice hockey player who last played for Orli Znojmo in the Austrian Hockey League (EBEL).
 He was selected by the St. Louis Blues in the 2nd round (33rd overall) of the 2008 NHL Entry Draft and would end up playing 15 games in the National Hockey League (NHL), all with the Blues.

 Playing career

 McRae, a native of St. Louis, played his freshman season with CBC High School in Town & Country.
 He then went on to play major junior hockey for the London Knights of the Ontario Hockey League.

 The son of former Minnesota North Stars and St. Louis Blues winger Basil McRae, he began the 2010–11 season playing in the AHL with the Peoria Rivermen.
 Before joining the Rivermen, he spent his summer with former Blues forward Keith Tkachuk to get a feel for playing in professional hockey.
 On January 11, 2011, he was called up to the NHL by the St. Louis Blues to make his NHL debut the following evening, playing more than 12 minutes and taking a 2-minute tripping penalty, for the Blues in a 7-4 road game loss to the Anaheim Ducks.
 McRae scored his first NHL goal on January 26, 2011 against Miikka Kiprusoff of the Calgary Flames.
 He and his father became the fourth father-son combination to play for the Blues, joining Bob and Brent Johnson, Peter, Yan, and Paul Stastny, and Mike and B.J.
 Crombeen.

 In the 2013–14 season, as an unsigned restricted free agent with the St. Louis Blues, McRae opted to venture abroad to the Finnish Liiga with Tappara.
 After just 8 games in Tampere, McRae secured a transfer to fellow Finnish club, Espoo Blues for the remainder of the season.

 On July 1, 2014, McRae returned to the St. Louis Blues fold, in signing a one-year, two-way contract.
 In the 2014–15 season he was assigned to AHL affiliate, the Chicago Wolves and in 67 games scored 15 goals.